samudra-perera/The-Recipe-Book/README.md

 node server
 ```

 ## How It's Made:

 **Tech used:** HTML, CSS, BootStrap, JavaScript, Embedded JavaScript(EJS), NodeJS, ExpressJS, and MongoDB

 **Client Side**

 The front end of this application is being rendered by the templating language EJS.
 The EJS is rendered using the database information as inputs.
 We have used for loops and forEach array methods to iterate through the database responses and render the information to the EJS templates.
+The front end styling was done using BootStrap and Bootstrap components.

 **Server Side**